gvwilson/thirdbit/fiction/iffy/index.md

 Or no—you can do magic tricks an' turn jellyfish into gold."

 "Almost," Wales nodded.
-"Except it isn't magic, and gold will be all yours."
+"Except it isn't magic, and the gold will be all yours."
 He tapped the tech in his temple.
 "This is a satellite uplink.
 A *fully functional* satellite uplink,"